kissmetrics/km-support/_posts/2012-11-04-google-tag-manager.md

 ![2 Install Tag - WordPress example][ss2]

-## Step 3: Back in Google Tag Manager, Set Up a Tag for the KISSmetrics JavaScript Snippet
+## Step 3: Back in Google Tag Manager, Set Up a Tag for the Kissmetrics JavaScript Snippet

 * Back in Google Tag Manager, create a "Custom HTML Tag".
-* Please refer to your site's [Settings page][settings] to obtain your KISSmetrics JavaScript snippet, which you'll place in the "HTML" field:
+* Please refer to your site's [Settings page][settings] to obtain your Kissmetrics JavaScript snippet, which you'll place in the "HTML" field:

 ![3 Add a Tag for KM Library][ss3]